 Geography is the study of human use and interaction with the Earth and the identification of spatial and temporal variation in natural and human processes.
-Geography uses principles of mathematics, social science, and natural science to analyze and interpret change in the environment.
-Many geographic studies require a combination of field, laboratory and computational work.
-Geography plays an important role in urban and land use planning, resource evaluation, environmental analysis, education and cartography.
+Geography uses principles of mathematics, social science, and natural science to analyze and interpret spatial processes and change in the environment and human society.

-The program has an applied orientation, placing emphasis on the application of geographic information science to environmental and resource utilization and problem solution.
-Master’s degree candidates may elect a thesis or nonthesis option.
+Master’s degree candidates may elect a thesis or non-thesis option.
 Geography participates as one of the minors in Master of Arts in Interdisciplinary Studies degree programs.
-No foreign language is required for the MS degree.
-One foreign language is required for the MA and PhD degrees.

 Fall Term Recommended

 GRE will no longer be required on applications for fall 2021 and later.

 English language requirements for international applicants to this program are the same as the standard Graduate School requirements.